Playwright-FYI/playwright-workshop-101/learn-exercises/02-setup.md

 🚀 | Congratulations!!
 We valdiate the Playwright Test Runner.

-## Step 6: Validate Test Run With Sample App
+## Step 6: Validate Test With Sample App

 Since the sample application is _exactly the same_ as the deployed application, we should be able to run the tests against the _local preview endpoint_ and have them pass.
 Right?